Michael H. v. Gerald D.

 Michael H. v.
 Gerald D., 491 U.S. 110 (1989), was a case decided by the Supreme Court of the United States involving substantive due process in the context of paternity law.
-Splitting five to four, the Court rejected a challenge to a California law that presumed that a married woman's child was a product of that marriage, holding that the due-process rights of a man who claimed to be a child's biological father had not been violated.
+Splitting five to four, the Court rejected a challenge to a California law that presumed that a married woman's child was a product of that marriage.
+The Court held that the due-process rights of a man who claimed to be a child's biological father had not been violated.

 Background

 The biological fathers of illegitimate children traditionally received no legal rights, and states passed laws that denied them custody on the grounds that they were likely irresponsible and uninterested in their children.
 In Stanley v.
 Illinois (1972), the Supreme Court of the United States had previously addressed the constitutionality of such laws.
 Peter and Joan Stanley lived together as an unmarried couple for eighteen years; after Joan's death, Peter was denied custody of two of his children on the grounds that he was not their parent under state law.
 The Supreme Court ruled in his favor, holding that since unmarried fathers have a "liberty interest" in their relationships with children whom they had "sired and raised", states could not remove the children without providing the father a chance to demonstrate his fitness.
 The Court subsequently addressed questions involving the constitutionality of legitimacy laws in Quilloin v.
 Walcott (1978), Caban v.
 Mohammed (1979), and Lehr v.
 Robertson (1983).

 According to The Washington Post's Ruth Marcus, the facts of the dispute "more closely resembled a soap opera synopsis than a typical Supreme Court case".
 Carole D. was a model; in 1976, she wed Gerald D., who worked as an executive in a French oil corporation.
 The couple resided in Playa del Rey, California.
 Beginning in 1978, Carole had an affair with Michael H., who was her next-door neighbor.
 In 1981, she gave birth to a child, Victoria D.; the birth certificate listed Gerald as the father, but Carole told Michael that she thought that the child was his.
 Blood tests taken later that year indicated with 98.07% certainty that Michael was Victoria's father.
 Throughout 1982, Victoria and Carole resided in multiple homes, living with Michael, Gerald, or someone else.